minardiparty/party/README.md

 # PARTY
 ## READ ME
 ---

-This is the contents of the readme file bro
+This is the contents of the readme file bruh